tomaz-bulbshare/frontend-tech-challenge/README.md

 5. Please, don't forget to tell us the amount of time you dedicated to this exercise, and what you would have done if you had more time.

-6. To make it easy to review, please push your code to a private repo in github and create a PR for each feature your take on.
+6. To make it easy to review, please push your code to a repo in github and create a PR for each feature your take on.
 Then you can add us as reviewer.

 7. If anything is unclear, don't hesitate to reach out.